HendrikKuehne/belief_propagation/README.md

 ## ToDo

-* Expand the alforithm to work on arbitary graphs.
+* Expand the algorithm to work on arbitary graphs.

 ## Open questions